rwilliams/jrubywiki/CallingJavaFromJRuby.md

 ```
 **Note:** As noted in [this bug report](http://jira.codehaus.org/browse/JRUBY-3171), `java_import` is the newer and safer, way to import Java classes.
 If you are getting `uninitialized constant exception` errors, you need to change `import` to `java_import`.

-After this point, the "System" constant will be available in the global name space (i.e. available to any script).
+After this point, the `System` constant will be available in the global name space (i.e. available to any script).
 The import keyword allows you to copy and paste (and re-use) imports from your Java code straight into Ruby.

 You can also get the same effect by reassigning a Java class to a new constant, like